Dwarf Crape Myrtle

 Bluebeard

 Also known as blue-mist spirea, bluebeard is a late-season bloomer with powder-puff blue, pink, or purple flowers on compact plants with gray-green foliage.
-Selections offering variegated or gold foliage are also available.
-It is deer- and drought resistant and attracts butterflies.
+Selections offering variegated or chartreuse foliage are also available.
+Its flowers are very attractive to butterflies.

 Name: Caryopteris clandonensis